-- □ Attend all preparatory meetings (IE: daily PSI; job scope; review of JSA's and SOP's for the job). - Complete FLRA cards before starting the work. - □ Ensure all personnel involved in the task are aware of the hazards and the controls to be used, as identified in the SOP's; JSA's; and FLRA's. - Conduct a pre-job inspection of all equipment to be worked on and tools to be used. - □ Standard of Training required for working on this job: On-the job training.
+□ Attend all preparatory meetings (IE: daily PSI; job scope; review of JSA's and SOP's for the job).

+- Complete FLRA cards before starting the work. - □ Ensure all personnel involved in the task are aware of the hazards and the controls to be used, as identified in the SOP's; JSA's; FLRA's, and PSMS discussions and documentation. - Conduct a pre-job inspection of all equipment to be worked on and tools to be used. - □ Standard of Training required for working on this job: On-the job training.